-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site lies to the North West of Easter Pencaitland.
+SUITABILITY AND DELIVERABILITY OF SITE Торіс Assessment Score Location The site lies to the North West of Easter Pencaitland.
 It is adjacent to the existing settlement boundary and is well related.
 Accessibility Pencaitland is not one of the more accessible of East Lothian's settlements, based on SESplan's regional accessibility analysis.
 The site is within 400m of bus stops on Main Road, with fairly regular services to East and West Saltoun, Glenkinchie and Edinburgh.
 There is no rail station within 800m, with the nearest being Longniddry.
 The site is within 1600m of a range of local services including primary school and convenience shop.
 Exposure The site is relatively exposed in terms of topography and there is limited landscaping or vegetation to provide shelter from northerly winds.
 Aspect The site is gently undulating and slopes gradually to the north, resulting in a Southerly aspect.
-Suitability for The site is physically suitable for the proposed use and there are not Proposed Use likely to be amenity conflicts with surrounding land uses, subject to appropriate design.
+Suitability for Proposed Use The site is physically suitable for the proposed use and there are not likely to be amenity conflicts with surrounding land uses, subject to appropriate design.
 Adjacent uses are mainly residential and agricultural.
-Fit with The site is outwith the East Lothian SDA as identified within SESplan strategic policy and outwith a main settlement, but adjacent to a smaller settlement objectives and with a moderate range of facilities.
-Its development would therefore direction not align well with strategic policy objectives of steering new development towards the most sustainable locations within the city region.
+Fit with strategic policy objectives and direction The site is outwith the East Lothian SDA as identified within SESplan and outwith a main settlement, but adjacent to a smaller settlement with a moderate range of facilities.
+Its development would therefore not align well with strategic policy objectives of steering new development towards the most sustainable locations within the situ development towards the most sustainable locations within the city region.
 It is also not within a settlement that provides a wide range of facilities and services.
 For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
-Physical infrastructure capacity Suitable access could be achieved, with access taken from the B6355 or A6093.
-There are traffic capacity constraints within the Tranent area and further consideration is required to establish how these might be mitigated.
+Physical Suitable access could be achieved, with access taken from the B6355 infrastructure or A6093.
+There are traffic capacity constraints within the Tranent capacity area and further consideration is required to establish how these might be mitigated.
 The site is served by Rosebery Water Treatment Works and Pencaitland Waste Water Treatment Works.
 Rosebery WTW has available capacity, and Pencaitland WWTW has very limited capacity.
-Service infrastructure capacity The site is within the Pencaitland Primary School catchment which has limited capacity, but limited expansion on site may be possible.
-At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
-Deliverability/ Effectiveness The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment may therefore be required.
+Service The site is within the Pencaitland Primary School catchment which infrastructure has limited capacity, but limited expansion on site may be possible. capacity At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
+Deliverability/ The site is within the Coal Mining Development High Risk Area and a Effectiveness Coal Mining Risk Assessment may therefore be required.
 It is not known whether ground conditions would pose any constraints to development.
-It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this.
+It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this. development.
+It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what

-POTENTIAL IMPACTS OF DEVELOPMENT: SEA Topic Comments Score Biodiversity, The site is outwith any areas designated for their International, o/?
+POTENTIAL IMPACTS OF DEVELOPMENT: SEA Торіс Comments Score Biodiversity, The site is outwith any areas designated for their International, o/?
 Flora and Fauna National and Local Nature Conservation interest.
 There are mature tree belts within and surrounding the west, south and north-east of the site and the majority of these are protected by Tree Preservation Order 10.
 Impacts on these trees could largely be avoided by appropriate design.
 There are no areas of priority habitat within the site.